dosbox-staging/dosbox-staging.github.io/content/downloads/linux/index.md

 TODO: **RC1 build not released yet**
 <!-- **[Download dosbox-staging 0.75.0-rc1](/)** -->

-Our precompiled tarball builds are designed to work with wide range of Linux distributions (x86\_64 only for now), but will require you to manually install some dependencies in order to use it:
+Our pre-compiled builds run on most Linux distributions (x86\_64 only for now).
+They depend on the following easy-to-install packages, as follows:

 #### Fedora

     sudo dnf install SDL2 SDL2_net opusfile

-#### Debian (10 or newer), Ubuntu (18.04 LTS or newer)
+#### Ubuntu (18.04 and newer) and Debian (10 and newer)

     sudo apt install libsdl2-2.0 libsdl2-net-2.0 libopusfile0